Senseimillan/HRM-Scaling-Liquidation/README.md

 The scaling collapse of the Hierarchical Reasoning Model is an unavoidable topological consequence of discrete Zero-Order Hold dynamics.
 Dirac delta impulses violently disrupt the latent manifold, inflating the spectral radius of the Jacobian beyond 1 and permanently destroying the invertibility required for Deep Equilibrium (DEQ) gradient calculations.

 By re-architecting the latent space with **Continuous Harmonic Gating** and utilizing **Poincaré Deep Equilibrium (P-DEQ)**, we move from a chaotic impulsive system to a stable resonant limit-cycle.
-Because the stroboscopic transition matrix is governed by strictly bounded Floquet multipliers, the Jacobian is mathematically guaranteed to be well-conditioned.
+Because the stroboscopic transition matrix is governed by strictly bounded Floquet multipliers, the Jacobian is mathematically hypothesized to be well-conditioned.
 Furthermore, by projecting this continuous flow across a **Grid-Cell Topological Anchor**, we eliminate Representational Drift using continuous spatial periodicity, bypassing the gradient-shattering limitations of discrete lattice quantization.

 This dual architecture—mastering time via Stroboscopic Floquet cycles and mastering space via Grid-Cell anchors—provides a rigorous, first-principles blueprint for scaling hierarchical reasoning models to the billion-parameter frontier.